Female genital mutilation in the United States: Prevalence

 World prevalence rates of FGM according to the 2020 Global Response report.
 Grey countries' data are not covered.

 The current prevalence of FGM in the US is uncertain.
 In early 2014, Equality Now campaigned with survivor and activist Jaha Dukureh, Representatives Joseph Crowley (D-NY) and Sheila Jackson Lee (D-TX), and The Guardian to petition the Obama Administration to conduct a new prevalence study into the current state of FGM in the U.S. as the first step towards its elimination.

 In 1996, the first report on FGM in the United States was developed using data from the 1990 census.
 It reported that 168,000 girls and women were at risk, with 48,000 under 18.
 In 2004, the African Women's Health Center at Brigham and Women's Hospital and the PRC revamped these numbers with information from recent surveys and the 2000 U.S. census.
 They reported 227,887 girls and women at risk in United States, with 62,519 under 18.
 This increase can be attributed to increases in total immigration.

 In 2016, the Centers for Disease Control and Prevention (CDC) released a report compiled with data from 2010-2013.
-The CDC report estimated 513,000 girls and women in the United States were either victims of FGM or at risk of FGM, with ⅓ under age 18.
+The CDC report estimated 513,000 girls and women in the United States were either victims of FGM or at risk of FGM, with a third under age 18.
 The marked increase in the number of girls and women at risk of FGM in the United States was attributed to an increase in the total number of immigrants from countries where FGM is most common, not an increase in the frequency of the practice.
 Of the women at risk, 60% are from 8 states: California, Maryland, Minnesota, New Jersey, New York, Texas, Virginia, and Washington.
 Additionally, 40% of those reported are concentrated in 5 major metropolitan areas: New York, Washington, Minneapolis-St. Paul, Los Angeles, and Seattle.
 55% of the women are from Egypt, Somalia, or Ethiopia.
 These three "sending countries" have a high prevalence of FGM, as well as high numbers of U.S. immigrants.
 The report used information from US census reports and the American Community Survey (2012) to identify the number of immigrants from countries where FGM is most prevalent.

 FGM in the United States is commonly associated with African and Asian migrants with an Islamic cultural background, including the small Dawoodi Bohra Muslim community that has its roots in India.
 It has also anecdotally been found to occur in some local white conservative Christian communities in the American Midwest (as of June 2019, two white women from conservative Christian homes in North Dakota and Kentucky had come forward), where female sexual pleasure is believed to be a "sin against God", and FGM is employed as a way to make women "obedient to God" and their husbands.